manavjotsingh/Boomtown/README.md

 - is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.

+## Personal Learnings

+Getting confortable using Javascript and writing arrow functions and also being able to read my javascript errors and find solutions for them.
+Setting up a database to be normalized then setting up Graphql schema, making relovers and mutations.

 ## Server

 Commands must be run from the `server` directory: